msolomon/argo/spec.md

 ## Conformance

-A conforming implementation of Cedar must fulfill all normative requirements.
+A conforming implementation of Argo must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in the normative portions of this document are to be interpreted as described in [IETF RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).
 These key words may appear in lowercase and still retain their meaning unless explicitly declared as non-normative.

-A conforming implementation of Cedar may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.
+A conforming implementation of Argo may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.

 ## Versioning

-Cedar is versioned using [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html).
+Argo is versioned using [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html).
-Each version of Cedar explicitly targets one version of the GraphQL spec, which is usually the latest at time of writing.
+Each version of Argo explicitly targets one version of the GraphQL spec, which is usually the latest at time of writing.

 # Authors and contributors

-Cedar is authored by Michael Solomon.
+Argo is authored by [Michael Solomon](https://msol.io).